SWC-Advanced-Microscopy/MATLAB_DAQmx_examples/code/basicConcepts/readme.txt

 simpleOOexample  -  How to build and work with a simple class listenerExample  -  Uses a notifier, listener, and a callback function to more elegantly perform
-                    the operations intorudced in simpleOOexample.
+                    the operations introduced in simpleOOexample.